Can You Name Any Wheelchair Characters in Television and Film Media?

 Tom Cruise starred in this 1989 movie about a Vietnam vet who came home in a wheelchair, paralyzed from the waist down.
 This movie relied heavily on the stereotypes of the wheelchair user as a victim and a social outcast.

 One of the most wrenching lines from the film was when Tom Cruise screamed, “Who will ever love me?”
-This showed his character believed he’d never be loved again, and all too common stereotype of disabled people.
+This showed his character believed he’d never be loved again, and an all too common stereotype of disabled people.
+Since as we know that it’s possible to have a relationship while in a wheelchair.

 3. My Left Foot